Amitdahiya08/TravelNest/README.md

 ## Contributing
     We welcome contributions some of the issues are given below !.
-1.You can contribute to improve frontend
+1. You can contribute to improve frontend
-2.Search button need backend functionality
+2. Search button need backend functionality
-3.New Listing Form need a space to add category for new listing
+3. New Listing Form need a space to add category for new listing

 ## Roadmap
 - ✅ Develop middlewares for error handling